 Note: There are many variants of the DBCC CHECKDB command meant for different purposes.
 For example, the DBCC CHECKALLOC command is used to check the consistency of disk space allocation.
 The DBCC CHECKTABLE command is used to check the integrity of all the pages and the DBCC CHECKCATALOG is used to check the catalog consistency.
 However, running DBCC CHECKDB command does not require running these commands separately.

-Solution - Stellar Phoenix SQL Database Repair
+Solution - Stellar Repair for MS SQL

 - Click OK to proceed to the next screen as shown below.